kpitt/gopass/docs/commands/generate.md

 ## Relevant configuration options

-* `autoclip` only applies to `generate`.
-If set the generated password is automatically copied to the clipboard - unless `--clip` is explicitly set to `--clip=false`
 * `safecontent` will suppress printing of the password, unless `-p` is set.
-The password will not be copied, unless `-c` or the `autoclip` option are set.
+The password will not be copied unless `-c` is specified.

 ## Templates